 4" Ribbon (this 4" ribbon is sold out, but 2.5" is available)

 We did this tutorial using the Bowdabra, but you don't really have to use it, and we'll show you another tutorial making the same bow without the Bowdabra.
 We don't sell the Bowdabra on Trendy Tree, but we have included an Amazon link for it.

 We cut our pieces of ribbon first.

-One 24″ piece was used to make the tails for the ribbon.
-The ends were finished off with a chevron type cut.
-This piece of ribbon was placed in the Bowdabra first.
+Make a tail using the 24"piece.
+Finish off ends with a dove-tail type cut.
+Place this piece of ribbon was placed in the Bowdabra first.
 With the Bowdabra you are building your bow from the bottom up.

-Pinch the folded ribbon in the center and place into the Bowdabra.
-Make sure you have your printed side showing and it’s in the right direction.
+Pinch the folded ribbon in the center and place it into the Bowdabra.
+Be sure you have your printed side showing and it's in the right direction.

-Make a third loop using the remaining 24″ piece.
+Next, make a third loop using the remaining 24" piece.

 Scrunch down the bow using the Bowdabra tool.
 You want the center of the bow scrunched down as much as you can.
 Gently lift the entire bow off the Bowdabra keeping the ribbon layers all stacked on top of each other.
 You want to keep the straight and stacked.
 Take a chenille stem, or floral wire and wrap around the stacked layers.
 The chenille stem should be right on top of the last ribbon you placed, which was raw edges to the left and a loop to the right.
 Bring the chenille stem around to the bottom of the bow, keeping them all stacked and secure the chenille stem as tightly as you can.